Flavor-Forge/flavor-forge.github.io/index.md

-# FlavorForge: Quick and easy recipes
+# FlavorForge: Recipes for minimal kitchens and minimal cost

 ## Overview